eonwarped/dreon/README.md

         * `skip_tags`
         * `flag_signals`
         * `vote_signals`
+    * `only_fully_powered_up` which will only vote for posts that receive 100% STEEM Power author rewards.
 * Skip posts with declined payout.
 * Skip posts that already have votes from external scripts and posts that were edited.
 * Argument called `replay:` allows a replay of *n* blocks allowing you to catch up to the present.